Choose another writer in this calendar:

 Palestinians from their homeland.
 Kanafani's family lived in Jaffa

-until May 1948.
-Just before the outbreak of the Arab-Israeli war, they first fled to
+until the Palestinian nakba (catastrophe) of 1948.
+Just before the outbreak of the Arab-Israeli war at midnight on 14 May 1948, they first fled to

 Ghazie, a small Lebanese villlage, and then to Syria, settling there as Palestinian refugees.